Product Support & Resources

 Common sources of natural gas in the home include:

-• Water heaters: Both tank and tankless gas water heaters that rely on continuous gas flow.
+• Water heaters: Both tank and tankless natural gas models

-Can You Smell a Natural Gas Leak in Your Home?
+Can You Smell a Natural Gas Leak?
+Understanding Odor Fade

-While many people rely on their sense of smell to identify a gas leak, it should not be your only line of defense.
-Natural gas is naturally odorless and colorless, so utility companies add a chemical called mercaptan to give it a distinct sulfur or “rotten egg” smell.
+While most people rely on their sense of smell to identify a natural gas leak, it is a dangerously fallible line of defense.
+Utility companies inject natural gas with mercaptan to create a distinct sulfur or "rotten egg" scent, but this warning signal is susceptible to a phenomenon known as Odor Fade.

 How Can I Tell If There Is a Natural Gas Leak in My House?